mytalbot/RELSA/README.md

 four \*.txt files.
 [Here is the direct link](https://github.com/mytalbot/RELSA/tree/master/raw_data).
-The data in the file “tm\_post-op.txt” is also internalized in the RELSA package and can be called with: `RELSA::postop`.
+The data in the file “tm\_post-op.txt” is also internalized in the RELSA package and can be called with: `RELSA::surgery`.

 ## Example